 Legal Pearls: Does a DNR Order Supersede a Living Will?

-An 81-year-old nursing home resident was brought to the emergency department of the local hospital due to shortness of breath.
+The patient was an 81-year-old nursing home resident who had been brought to the emergency department of the local hospital due to shortness of breath.
 He had a long list of serious conditions, including a recent intracranial hemorrhage.

 The physician was a pulmonologist who had been summoned to the emergency department due to the severity of this case.
 A CT scan showed massive blood clotting in the patient’s lungs, affecting the flow of blood to his left leg.
 The scan also revealed congestive heart failure.
 The patient’s recent hemorrhage precluded the use of blood thinners.
 The only option was surgical, but the patient’s odds of survival were not good.

 The physician gently explained the situation to the patient and his family, including his three adult children.
 He was alert, communicative, oriented to place and time, and understood what was happening.

 “The only real option we have is to surgically insert a filter in your groin,” said the doctor.
 “Blood clots are very dangerous.
 But realistically, there is also a good chance that you will not survive the operation.”
 The physician looked directly at the patient.
 “Have you thought about whether you would want “heroic measures” taken – CPR, a breathing machine, or electric shocks to try to start your heart – if you went into cardiac arrest?”

 The patient sat up straighter in his bed and looked back at the doctor as he shook his head.
 “No, I don’t want those things,” he said.
 “I’ll have the operation, but if something happens, just let me go…”